finyorko/fin/README.md

 - Then the robot would band what he is catching to the customer and say “Here is your ….
 Enjoy yourself.”

-### The Implementation of the voice part:
+## The Implementation of the voice interaction:

-Define a talk function in main.py:
+Define a talk function in `main.py`:

 ```
 def talk(text):